lalcebo/docker-traefik-https/README.md

 # If it's the first install of mkcert, run
 mkcert -install

-# Copy config.yml.dist file to config.yml
+# Copy require config files
 cp config/traefik/config.yml.dist config/traefik/config.yml
+cp config/dnsmasq/dnsmasq.d/dnsmasq.conf.dist config/dnsmasq/dnsmasq.d/dnsmasq.conf

 # Generate certificate for domain 'local.dev', and their sub-domains '*.local.dev'
 # NOTE: You can generate as many certificates for domains as you want, remember to